 The top quark mass is a fundamental parameter of the Standard Model, which precisely predicts the relationship between the masses of the top quark, W and Higgs bosons.
 Any deviations from this pattern could hint at new particles or phenomena.
 The figure shows the values of the top quark mass (mt) determined from five of the measured production rates.
 One of the strengths of this measurement comes from its combination of all the kinematic distributions, giving a value of mt = 173.2 ± 1.6 GeV.

 Measuring the mass of the top quark is extremely challenging.
 The top quark cannot be directly observed; it must be inferred indirectly through decayed particles.
 In addition, measurements of the top quark mass are always affected by an irreducible theoretical ambiguity, as top quarks are particles subjected to the strong interaction and cannot decay in isolation without interacting with other quarks and gluons produced in the event.

 The use of electron and muon kinematics has helped to reduce these ambiguities, and the new ATLAS measurement of the top quark mass has a smaller theoretical ambiguity than other measurements that examine jets from bottom and lighter quarks.
 This new measurement is an important step forward in our understanding of the top quark.

-- Measurement of lepton differential distributions and the top quark mass in tt¯ production in pp collisions at 8 TeV with the ATLAS detector (arXiv: 1709.09407, figures)
+- Measurement of lepton differential distributions and the top quark mass in tt¯ production in proton-proton collisions at 8 TeV with the ATLAS detector (arXiv: 1709.09407, figures)

 - See also the full lists of ATLAS Conference Notes and ATLAS Physics Papers.